 The ping command is provided by the Linux distributions like Ubuntu, Debian, Mint, Kali, CentOS, RHEL, SUSE by default.
 The term ping is the short form of the “Packet Internet Groper”.
 The ping command is used to check remote system network connectivity and troubleshoot the problem.
 The ping command uses the ICMP protocol and packets for communication with the remote or target host.
-It creates ICMP packets and sends it to the target and shows results according to the responses of the target.
+It creates ICMP packets and sends them to the target and shows results according to the responses of the target.
 The ping command is not provided as a sole package The ping command is provided with the package named iputils.

 ping Command Help

 Even the ping is a simple process the ping command provides different parameters in order to set different features of the ping command.
 These parameters and help information can be listed with the -h option like below.

 ping Command Syntax

 The ping command has very simple syntax where the option and target are specified like below.

 ping OPTIONS TARGET